What Is Debt To Equity Ratio?

-In normal situation, a ratio of 2:1 is considered healthy.
-From generic perspective, Youth Company could use a little more external financing and it will also help them in accessing the benefits of financial leverage.
+In a normal situation, a ratio of 2:1 is considered healthy.
+From a generic perspective, Youth Company could use a little more external financing, and it will also help them access the benefits of financial leverage.

-You can use the following formula of Debt to Equity Ratio Calculator
+We can use the following formula of the ideal debt to equity ratio Calculator

 |Debt to Equity Ratio Formula =||